SeleniumHQ/seleniumhq.github.io/GOVERNANCE.md

 #### Process for Adding TLC Members

-1. Add the GitHub user to the "Selenium TLC" team
+1. Add the GitHub user to the `Selenium TLC` team
 1. Set the GitHub user to have the "Owner" role for the SeleniumHQ organization
 1. Invite to the Slack TLC chat room (`selenium-tlc`)
 1. Add the TLC member to the different package distribution organizations